Board of Directors

 Allison is passionate about economic development and celebrating successful business growth in Maryland, developed through her prior work as Marketing and Outreach Manager for Anne Arundel Economic Development.
 Prior work also includes Marketing and Communications Specialist for the Maryland State Judiciary, time in grassroots marketing and events management for the MD, DC, VA region for Road Runner Sports, and a brief stint in the music marketing industry.
 She graduated from West Virginia University in May 2022 with an M.S. in Integrated Marketing Communications and holds a B.S. in Marketing from the Robert H. Smith School of Business at the University of Maryland.
 She is a proud Terp through and through.

 Renée M. Winsky is the president and founder of Bay One Group, LLC.
-Formed in 2012, the firm assists clients with a variety of subject matters, including leadership development, economic development, entrepreneurship, government relations and advocacy, technology transfer and commercialization, university collaborations and partnering, and small business start-ups.
+Formed in 2012, the firm assists clients with a variety of subject matters, including leadership development, non-profit governance and management, economic development, government relations and advocacy, organizational and strategic planning, technology transfer and commercialization, university collaborations and partnering, entrepreneurship, and small business start-ups.

 From September 2013 to March 2022, Ms. Winsky served as President and Chief Executive Officer for Leadership Maryland, a professional development program dedicated to building a better Maryland by harnessing the strength of the leaders throughout the state.